-This country-specific Q&A provides an overview to private client law in France.
+This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 Which factors bring an individual within the scope of tax on income and capital gains?

 Two factors bring an individual within the scope of tax on income and capital gains in France.
 The individual is resident of France (1.1.) and the income and/or capital gains is generated in France or assets are located in France (1.2.).

 1.1.
 The individual is resident of France for tax purposes

 Article 4B of the French tax code defines the residence in the same way for all tax purposes (income tax, wealth tax, IFI, gift and inheritance tax).
 Four alternative tests are provided for determining whether an individual is treated as a resident for tax purposes: